gabridome/docs/c-lightning_with_postgresql_reliability.md

 host    postgres        postgres         192.168.0.6/32           md5 # for dyangnostic purposes
 ```

-It means that the master server will accept TCP connections to the metadatabase called `replication` from the user authenticated as lightningusr when the request comes from the IP 192.168.0.6/32 with the authentication method md5.
+It means that the primary server will accept TCP connections to the metadatabase called `replication` from the user authenticated as lightningusr when the request comes from the IP 192.168.0.6/32 with the authentication method md5.

-For changes to take place and to continue with the next step, restart the PostgresQL service on the master server.
+For changes to take place and to continue with the next step, restart the PostgresQL service on the primary server.

 ```bash
 sudo systemctl restart postgresql